-Aqua Fresca's are a familiar and welcome sight at farmers' markets, and street fairs around Mexico and other places with Latin American communities and are now becoming trendy in many cities, people are also incorporating these fresh fruit drinks to create the perfect summer cocktails adding rum, vodka, tequila and wine.
+Agua Frescas, fresh fruit drinks are a familiar and welcome sight at farmers' markets, and street fairs around Mexico and other places with Latin American communities and they are now becoming very trendy in many cities around the world, people are also incorporating these fresh fruit drinks to create the perfect summer cocktails adding rum, vodka, tequila and wine.

 Here are some recipes for classic and inspired agua fresca flavors, but the basic concept of fruit + water + sweetener + ice is easy to play with on your own.